apache/pulsar/site2/docs/io-develop.md

 }
 ```

-In order to handle properly the KeyValue type your Record implementation must follow this convention:
+To handle the `KeyValue` type properly, follow the guidelines for your record implementation:
 - It must implement {@inject: github:`Record`:/pulsar-functions/api-java/src/main/java/org/apache/pulsar/functions/api/KVRecord.java} interface and implement `getKeySchema`,`getValueSchema`, and `getKeyValueEncodingType`
 - It must return a `KeyValue` object as `Record.getValue()`
 - It may return null in `Record.getSchema()`

-When Pulsar IO runtime encounters a `KVRecord` it will automatically:
+When Pulsar IO runtime encounters a `KVRecord`, it brings the following changes automatically:
 - Set properly the `KeyValueSchema`
 - Encode the Message Key and the Message Value according to the `KeyValueEncoding` (SEPARATED or INLINE)